ABHISHEKGHARAMI/structer/readMe.md

       9. Swap the two nodes for the linked list .

       10. Delete the duplicate from the linked list .
+Have to correct the algorithm .